genzyy/weaver.nvim/README.md

 Simple note taking app for neovim that can be attached to buffers, or can be made global.

+## Latest release

+**v1.0.0**
+Add support for destroying weaver either global or the one attached to active buffer.

 ## About

 This is a simple note taking plugin that creates temporary buffers that can be attached to separate buffers or create a single global buffer.
 Initially, I designed the plugin for myself, but I will be spending some time to update and modify it for others, refer [TODO](#todo) section for more.